voiceittech/VoiceIt2-IosSDK/README.md

 #### Create Voice Enrollment

-Creates voice enrollment for user with given userId(begins with 'usr_') , contentLanguage('en-US','es-ES' etc.), approved phrase from the developer account and audio file.
+Creates voice enrollment for user with given userId(begins with 'usr_') , contentLanguage('en-US','es-ES' etc.), approved phrase from the developer account, and audio file.

 ##### *Swift*
 ```swift